darkobits/formation/README.md

 - Easily assign custom error messages on form controls at runtime (from your API, for example).
 (See: [Errors](/packages/formation/src/components/Errors))
 - Configuring when to display validation errors can be done application-wide or for each form, and is as simple as providing a list of states (ex: `touched`, `submitted`) to match against.
 (See: [showErrorsOn](/packages/formation/src/services/Formation#showerrorsonflags))
 - Reset all controls to a pristine, untouched state and optionally reset their model values to an initial state.
 (See: [reset](/packages/formation/src/components/Form#resetmodelvalues-object--void))
 - Accessibility: Formation uses [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes where applicable, and assigns matching `id` and `for` attributes to controls and labels, ensuring they are correctly associated with each other.
+Formation is also [`ngAria`](https://docs.angularjs.org/api/ngAria)-friendly.

 ## Setup